rticommunity/rticonnextdds-usecases-act/README.md

 For data that is sent Periodically such as Status updates, we generally aren't
 too concerned if we miss a sample as there will be another one coming along shortly.

+For this data pattern we set the Reliability QoS to BEST_EFFORT.

 This allows us to control different data "channels" behaviour separately as needed.

 More info see [manual](https://community.rti.com/static/documentation/connext-dds/current/doc/manuals/connext_dds_professional/users_manual/users_manual/RELIABILITY_QosPolicy.htm#sending_2410472787_2023245).